Todd Bodine: 1990s

 Bodine's career in Cup started at Watkins Glen International Raceway on August 9, 1992 when he was 28 years old.
 He raced the No. 34 Diet Pepsi Ford Thunderbird for Cicci-Welliver Racing, finishing 37th.
 It was revealed in 2022 in The Scene Vault Podcast, that though the listed owner was Cicci-Welliver, the car was in fact owned by, and the team of, Junie Donlavey of Donlavey Racing.
 They re-numbered Junie's car as a team "rental" to further the attention of Bodine's Busch Series team.
 Bodine revealed in the podcast that the technicality of the listed car owner was disappointing after Donlavey's death in 2014, as Todd was not listed as one of "Junie's Army", or Junie's many Cup Series drivers, as the two were friends.
 His first full-time season came in 1994 when he raced for Butch Mock Motorsports.
 He raced the No. 75 Ford Thunderbird sponsored by Factory Stores.
 He missed one race the whole season and scored two top-fives and seven top-tens on his way to a 20th-place position in the points standings.
 He was unable to match those statistics in 1995 as he finished 33rd in the points with only one top-five and three top-tens.
 Following his release from Butch Mock, Bodine spent 1996, filling in for Bill Elliott in a four-race span, finishing tenth at Pocono.
 He also drove three races apiece for David Blair Motorsports and Andy Petree Racing.
+He also returned to the Busch Series full-time, driving for ProTech Motorsports in their No. 81 and No. 82 Chevrolet, winning at South Boston en route to a third-place points finish.
 In 1997, he filled in for Ricky Craven at Hendrick Motorsports at Texas and for his brother, Geoff at Charlotte Motor Speedway, before he won the pole at Watkins Glen for Cicci-Welliver in a one-race deal.
 He finished 35th due to engine problems in that race.
 Todd started races for five different teams in 1997.
 At Loudon, he relieved Jeff Burton, who had an inner ear problem, and exited his Roush Racing car after 68 laps.
+Todd again ran full-time in the Busch Series, this time returning to Team 34 in their No. 36 Pontiac.
+He won at Fontana en route to a second-place points finish, his best points finish in his Busch Series career.